2. Create a local cluster

 Overview and YB-Master status

-The Masters section highlights the YB-Master service along its corresponding cloud, region and zone placement information.
+The Masters section highlights the 1 YB-Master along with its corresponding cloud, region, and zone placement.

-Click See all nodes to go to the Tablet Servers page where you can observe the one YB-TServer along with the time since it last connected to the YB-Master using regular heartbeats.
-As new tables get added, new tablets will get automatically created and distributed evenly across all the available YB-TServers.
+Click See all nodes to go to the Tablet Servers page, which lists the YB-TServer along with the time since it last connected to the YB-Master using regular heartbeats.